alphagov/govuk-prototype-kit/docs/making-pages.md

 ## Inheriting the GOV.UK template

-Pages in the prototyping app are set up to use the [govuk_template](https://github.com/alphagov/govuk_template) as the base template in an inheritance chain.
+Pages in the prototype kit are set up to use the [govuk_template](https://github.com/alphagov/govuk_template) as the base template in an inheritance chain.
 Have a look at the template files `views/layout.html` and `views/index.html` to see an example.

 ### Template blocks